 The Generation of Career Change

-In 2008, the Bureau of Labor Service released comprehensive data regarding duration of employment over the past 30 years.
+In 2016, the Bureau of Labor Service released comprehensive data regarding duration of employment from 1978 – 2016.
 The results show how short our working lifespan is at one particular employer.

 Those numbers drop, but not significantly, as you age.
 And the average number of jobs held by those born between 1957-1964 (up to age 44) was at 11.
 Generations X and Y are too young to do a study like this, but I fully anticipate that number to skyrocket.

 Damn, we are disloyal! (or our employers disloyal to us?)

 At the same time, we live in an age of at-will employment.
 And employers have not exactly been the most loyal in return.
 At will employment states that: